BetterTheWorld/feed-challenge-api/README.md

 ### React Bonus

-Have filters/toggles to show only the "shared" activities or opnly the "posted" activities, or all of the activities.
+Have filters/toggles to show only the "shared" activities or only the "posted" activities, or all of the activities.

 ## Endpoints